pingcap/docs-tidb-operator/en/advanced-statefulset.md

 > **Note:**
 >
-> The specified scaling out performed by the advanced StatefulSet controller is the same as the regular StatefulSet scaling, which does not delete the PVC associated with the Pod.
-If you want to avoid using the previous data, you need to delete the associated PVC before scaling out at the original location.
+> The specified scaling out performed by the advanced StatefulSet controller is the same as the regular StatefulSet scaling, which does not delete the Persistent Volume Claims (PVCs) associated with the Pod.
+If you want to avoid using the previous data, delete the associated PVCs before scaling out at the original location.

 For example: